What is live-in care?

 Your carer is employed by us.
 We are responsible for their pay, tax and NI, pension, maternity cover etc – anything that falls under employment law.
 This includes any performance issues and safeguardings.
 This is all taken care for by us.

-Live-In Care Workers typically work 10 hours – 11 hours a day and are entitled to a 2-hour uninterrupted break each day.
-The times of the break will be agreed between you and the Live-In Care Worker.
-If you are unable to be left alone during these 2 hours, we may be able to source additional care at an additional charge.
+Live-in care workers typically work 10 hours – 11 hours a day and are entitled to a two hour uninterrupted break each day.
+The times of the break will be agreed between you and the live-in care worker.
+If you are unable to be left alone during these two hours, we may be able to source additional care at an additional charge.

 If the relationship between yourself and your Live-In Care Worker breaks down and you feel there is no way of rebuilding the relationship, we will endeavor to find a suitable replacement as soon as possible.
 We are fully aware that this relationship is critical, and we aim to avoid this happening.